-"Know this, young Arram; that though I am renowned throughout the world for my wisdom that even I, Haroun-al Rashid, can be quite foolish.
+"Know this, young Arram; that though I am renowned throughout the world for my wisdom, even I, Haroun-al Rashid, can be quite foolish.
 Three years ago, during the holy month, I was out walking the night in disguise, and I met a simple weaver named Abu al-Hassan.
-I talked with this man and heard him exclaim that if he could live for but three days as the caliph does that he could enter paradise without regrets, knowing that he had tasted the best of this life.
+I talked with this man and heard him exclaim that if he could live for but three days as the caliph lives that he could enter paradise without regrets, knowing that he had tasted the best of this life.

-“When he awoke he was amazed, and thought that some jinni must have put him under a spell, for wherever he went in the palace people bowed to him and called him the caliph, as I'd told them to, and all the pleasures and luxuries of the world were at his fingertips."
+"When he awoke he was amazed and thought that some jinni must have put him under a spell, for wherever he went in the palace people bowed to him and called him the caliph, as I'd told them to, and all the pleasures and luxuries of the world were at his fingertips."

 "What did he do?" said Arram.

 "At first he refused to believe that anything around him was real, but I had anticipated this.
-I had the servants tell him that he was the victim of a strange sickness that caused him to forget that he was the caliph, and be tormented by false memories of a life that was not his.
+I had the servants tell him that he was the victim of a strange sickness that caused him to forget that he was the caliph and to be tormented by false memories of a life that was not his.
 They told him that if he but went about his business he would soon regain his wits and remember who he really was.